+Transfer the batter into a large pastry bag and rest for at least 1 hour.
 At this point choux pastry is done and ready to be piped into whatever size you want.
 Uncooked dough can also be refrigerated for up to 3 days in an airtight container.

 After initial 30 minutes, quickly open the oven door and make a small slit on the side of shells, using a small sharp pairing knife.
 This allows the steam to escape and helps to dry out the inside of pastry shells.
 Bake for another 5 minutes, or until shells are crisp and golden brown.

 Transfer the shells onto a wire rack and cool completely before filling.
-Unfilled pastry shells can be stored at room temperature for 1 day, or freeze for up to 3 months.